benjithedalilama/alice-frontend/final/final.md

 Atwood, J. (2007, May 30).
 Coding Horror.

 Capan, T. (2017, February 24).
 Why the Hell Would You Use Node.js.

+Domes, S. (2017, November 12).
+Everything You Should Know About React: The Basics You Need to Start Building.

 Feathers, M. C. (2016).
 Clean code: A handbook of agile software craftsmanship.
 Prentice Hall.